 Bile duct cancer is relatively uncommon in the United States.
 About 10,000 cases are diagnosed each year, mostly in people over the age of 70.
 Since most bile duct cancers are diagnosed in more advanced stages, the current five-year survival rate is only 10% to 30%, depending upon the type of cancer.

 The bile ducts are a tree-like structure of vessels within and around the liver and gallbladder.
 They carry a thick fluid called bile, which is secreted by the liver.
 The bile ducts move bile into the upper part of the small intestine (duodenum) to aid in digesting food.

-Perihilar bile duct cancer is the most common type.
+Perihilar bile duct cancer is the most common type of extrahepatic bile duct cancer.
 It occurs at the junction where the bile ducts exit the liver.
 These tumors account for 40 to 60% of all bile duct cancer cases.
 Twenty to 30% originate in the lower bile duct, and about 10% arise in bile ducts within the liver.
 This disease is sometimes called hilar cancer or Klatskin tumors.

-Gallbladder cancer arises in the wall of the gallbladder.
+A cancer that arises in the wall of the gallbladder.